flyingdonut/docs/docs/faq.md

 {: .no_toc .fs-9 }

 You already have signed to Flying Donut.
-Before you continue any further, it would be helpful if you took a look at the FAQ and the rest of the docs:
+Before you continue any further, it would be helpful if you took a look at the FAQ and the rest of the docs.
 {: .fs-6 .fw-300 }

 ## What is Flying Donut?